• OPEN AN ACCOUNT

 As required under Section 204 of the Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company is required to appoint a Secretarial Auditor for auditing secretarial and related records of the Company.

-The Board at its meeting held on 5th May 2022 has re-appointed M/s S Krishnamurthy & Co., Company Secretaries, Chennai having Unique Identification Number P1994TN045300 allotted by the Institute of Company Secretaries of India as Secretarial Auditors for the financial year 2022-23.
+The Board at its meeting held on 4th May 2023 has reappointed M/s S Krishnamurthy & Co., Company Secretaries, Chennai having Firm registration Number P1994TN045300 allotted by the Institute of Company Secretaries of India as Secretarial Auditors for the financial year 2023-24.

 Cost Auditor